ruchitachandhok/sei-flex-49/w03/d2/loops-lab-1.md

 */
 ```

-## Part 1: Five Exercises on Basic while loops, and Finding things within an array
+# Part 1: Basic while loops, and Finding things within an array

 **Beginner Loops Tip 1**: It can be helpful to use a pen and paper to draw a diagram depicting the loop condition prior to coding, like this diagram depicting how to write a loop that keeps printing the numbers from 0 to 5: